 The Motion Index Drives Stainless Steel Precision Link Indexing System is manufactured to meet and exceed requirements established for “wash” down environments conducive to food processing facilities.

 To eliminate food borne bacteria, automation equipment endures heavy wash downs on regular basis that most of the time contain heavy corrosive chemicals that would corrode standard steel components.

-These precision links were manufactured with stainless steel components in order to endure the harsh chemicals that are sprayed on it and resist corrosion from these chemicals.
+These precision links were manufactured with stainless steel components in order to endure the harsh chemicals that are sprayed on it and resist corrosion from these chemicals, converting it into a food handling conveyor.
 Corrosion of equipment can pose a threat to the safety of food products and can be extremely costly to food processing companies.

 Today, a variety of foods are processed and packaged on stainless steel conveyors such as meat, fish, poultry, nuts, fruits, juice drinks and many more.
 The benefits of using stainless steel over alternative material for these applications is the stainless steel links ability to operate in a variety of conditions from extreme heat, humidity or cold.